 Step 10: End it Right

-Be sure to include your contact information at the end of your bio.
-This gives your potential client immediate and easy access to all you have to offer.
+Ultimately your bio is one way of helping your client’s get to know you so they’ll want partake in your services – so be sure to include your contact information at the end of your biography!
+This will give your potential clients an immediate and easy way to contact you and access all you have to offer.

-Writing or maybe rewriting your real estate agent bio should be at the top of the list of “to dos.”
-It is inexpensive and effective, but the best part is that you can use it over and over again – on your website, blog, in your listing presentation, brochures, Facebook, LinkedIn, and any other place where you have made your online presence known.
-Just make sure to review it every six months to keep it up to date.
-Once you’ve created a bio you will have a great tool that will help you bond with potential clients before you even meet them, making you a step ahead of competitors.
+Writing or refining your real estate agent biography should be at the top of your to-do list.
+It’s inexpensive and effective, and the best part is you can use it over and over again!
+Include it on your website, blog, in your listing presentation, brochures, social media pages such Facebook and LinkedIn, and every other place you’ve made your online presence known.
+Just make sure to keep it updated by reviewing it every six months or so.
+Once you’ve created a bio, you’ll have a great tool to help you bond with potential clients before you even meet them, making you another step ahead of your competitors.